 Showing items related by title, author, creator and subject.

-RESPONSES TO POSITIVE AFFECT: AN EXAMINATION OF POSITIVE RUMINATION AND DAMPENINGAlloy, Lauren B.; Johnson, Kareem; Heimberg, Richard G.; Weisberg, Robert W.; Kendall, Philip C.; Fauber, Robert (Temple University.
+RESPONSES TO POSITIVE AFFECT: AN EXAMINATION OF POSITIVE RUMINATION AND DAMPENINGAlloy, Lauren B.; Johnson, Kareem; Heimberg, Richard G.; Weisberg, Robert W.; Kendall, Philip C.; Fauber, Robert L. (Temple University.
 Libraries, 2008)Recently, Feldman, Joorman, and Johnson (in press) proposed that differences in the ways individuals respond to positive affect (PA) might impact the length and intensity of PA episodes, perhaps leading to changes in long-term mental and physical health.
 Feldman et al. (in press) suggested that "positive rumination," repetitive positive self- and symptom-focused responses to positive mood, should enhance PA, whereas "dampening" responses should diminish PA.
 The Response to Positive Affect Scale (RPA; Feldman et al., in press) was created to measure these constructs.
 Preliminary research has found that measures of positive rumination and dampening help predict mania and depression symptoms.
 The current study examined the convergent and predictive criterion validity, and reliability of the constructs of positive rumination and dampening through a combination cross-sectional, experimental, and naturalistic follow-up design.
 Temple University undergraduates (Phase I N = 1,281, Phase II N = 181, Phase III N = 154) participated in a three-phase study.
 In Phase I, participants completed the RPA along with a series of positive and negative health and cognition measures.
 In Phase II, participants were randomly assigned to one of three mood induction groups (negative, neutral, or positive) and completed a series of affect reports over time.
 One month later, Phase II participants were asked to report on their affect, physical health, mental health, and intervening life events during Phase III.
 As expected, positive rumination and dampening demonstrated convergent and divergent validity.
 However, the predictive criterion validity results were mixed, with the constructs predicting some, but not all, responses to mood inductions.
 The naturalistic follow-up demonstrated that positive rumination interacted with positive life events to predict hypothesized changes in psychological health, but not physical health.
 The test-retest reliability of the RPA was not acceptable for a trait measure.
 These results suggest that positive rumination and dampening are important constructs involved in both mental health and illness.
 Future research should consider alternative strategies for measuring responses to PA, including more realistic experimental paradigms.

 Positive, Active, Older But Youthful Women & 'FitDance:' Uplifting Motivation and Adherence in Community Dance ExerciseSachs, Michael L.; Schifter, Catherine; Butcher-Poffley, Lois A.; Park, Gloria H. M. (Temple University.
 Libraries, 2015)ABSTRACT This qualitative research study investigated active, older, but youthful, women and their participation in a community exercise program, FitDance.
 This dance-fitness fitness program began in 1991, in cooperation with the New Jersey Governor’s Council on Alcoholism and Drug Abuse Community Alliance, with a goal of lowering alcoholism and addiction in senior adults.
 FitDance has been shown to actively contribute to members’ and their families’ health and well-being by providing effective aerobic dance-exercise training, enjoyment, and community.
 FitDance was found to improve mental and physical health.
 FitDance framed older adulthood as a time of potential, wisdom, and growth, (Ranzijn, 2002) beyond decrements.
 FitDance study participants demonstrated high program adherence levels, with some members training for over 15 years, and two, for over 20 years.
 This study investigated the value of the FitDance program qualities, including PEEPS: Positive, Enjoyable, Exercise Practice Strengths, and what made participants stay active, engaged, and satisfied with this appreciative group exercise program over time (Cooperrider & Fry, 2013).
 This study revealed how FitDance has had a positive impact on participants, families, communities, and society.
 This research considered how this program’s attributes, including priming flow (Csikszentmihalyi, 1997), can be generalized to allow other groups, across domains, to achieve similar positive social-emotional results.
 This study’s threefold purposes were, first, to present eight active, vibrant, functionally fit, women, ages 71-81, who FitDance, and who are positive role models of motivation, program adherence (training twice weekly from between 5-19 years), and self- determination (Deci & Ryan, 2002).
 The second purpose was to look at the FitDance model, and how it uplifted mental and physical wellness.
 The mental health benefits were an important factor emphasized by both participants and their children; efforts to sustain and preserve cognitive and mental health were highly valued.
 The third purpose examined how FitDance has built a positive community through a social fitness model.
 The social fitness aspect, combining an enjoyable atmosphere in a professional setting, was deemed an important contributor to motivation and adherence.
 Participants unanimously revealed that the FitDance program was a place where people felt welcomed, positively engaged, challenged, sincerely praised, and connected to fellow participants.
 Adult children who were surveyed about their mother’s activity, fitness level, and experience in FitDance substantiated their mother’s general vibrancy and her program satisfaction.
 The stated goals of the FitDance program were to promote vibrant aging, social connections, and well-being by increasing motivation and adherence in community exercise.
 These goals were realized.
 Community group dance-exercise programming has the potential to move masses of people toward health and thriving; this is especially important in gerontological terms, impacting fiscal, and especially quality of life measures.
 Similar to Aristotle’s investigation of virtue, and views about living the good life (Aristotle/Sachs, 2002), PEEPS: positive enjoyable, exercise practices harnessing strengths, matter.
 With PEEPS, FitDance offers health and healing against the epidemic of inactivity (Blair, 2009, Sallis, 2009), the age wave (Dychtwald & Flower, 1989), and builds uplifting face-to-face, social capital in a digital world (Putnam, 2000).